-If you have been warned there is a major storm, hurricane or wildfire coming to your area, please gather all your personal documents and ID to make it easier get help from disaster assistance programs.
-The year of the 2017 solar eclipse resulted in the worst storms and hurricanes in the recorded history of the United States.
-We have listed a number of organizations where you can get help with housing, clothes, food, furniture and medical assistance.
+If you have been warned there is a major storm, hurricane, or wildfire coming to your area; please gather all your personal documents and ID to make it easier to get help from disaster assistance programs.
+The year of the 2017 solar eclipse resulted in the worst storms and hurricanes in the United States’ recorded history.
+We have listed many organizations where you can get help with housing, clothes, food, furniture, and medical assistance.

 Help is available once the government had declared your city is in a state of emergency.
 If you are staying at a shelter, government agents and charities may visit your location to register you for help.
 You may also be able to register for FEMA and government assistance online.

 Below are some of the document you will need to apply

 - Address of property damaged.

 - Insurance information